cloudacademypilot/azure-purview-lab1/description.md

 The objective of this lab is to provide participants solid understanding and experience of using Azure Purview.
 The following are the main topics covered in the lab.

-1. Create Microsoft Purview account.
+1. Creating collection and adding role assignments
-2. Create Collections, Register Sources and scan the assets.
+2. Registering and Scanning SQL DB Source
-3. Adding Glossary terms, classification rules and scan rule sets.
+3. Registering and Scanning an on-premises SQL Server Instance
-4. Adding Data Policy to the assets.
+4. Searching and Editing Assets

 ### Intended Audience